dddrrreee/cs240lx-24spr/final-projects/README.md

 You can (and are encouraged to) devise your own final project, but we've listed out some possible options.

+We've listed some project from the web in a big set (most are pretty ambitious so you'd likely cut them down) followed by some more OS centric projects.

+If you don't want to think hard and want to do something useful for future
+iterations: simply boot up a new microcontroller, port the bootloader and a few labs, and write it up.
+This has large bang for buck.

 ------------------------------------------------------------------------------
 ## Final projects ideas from the web.